wagmi7/BOS/README.md

 For more information, visit our [website](https://mediashielddao.com) and explore our [documentation](https://mediashielddao.com/docs).

 Feel free to contribute and engage with the community.
 Together, let's build the future of digital media! 🌐🔥

+npm install -g near-cli

+export CONTRACT_ID=kamaleth.testnet

+export COUNCIL='["0xkamal7.testnet", "kamaleth.testnet"]'

+export ARGS=`echo '{"config": {"name": "MediaShield Dao", "purpose": "To create a decentralized ecosystem that promotes fair and sustainable practices in the digital media and entertainment industry", "metadata":"MediaShield DAO is a revolutionary digital media and entertainment solution that addresses the challenges faced by the industry, including data privacy, intellectual property protection, royalty payments, and copyright infringement.
+Our DAO empowers content creators and users alike, providing a secure and transparent platform for sharing, monetizing, and enjoying digital media."}, "policy": '$COUNCIL'}' | base64`